NORTHEASTERN REGIONAL AQUACULTURE CENTER

 Based on extensive input from aquaculture industry, Extension, and research representatives throughout the region, NRAC is seeking research areas listed below and in the RFP.

-Funding for approved projects begins Fall of 2025
+Funding for approved projects may begin September 2027

 Your proposal must have a Logic Model.